diffalot/diff.mx/_posts/2015-01-29-privoxy-http-interception.md

 [Privoxy](http://www.privoxy.org/) is an ad removing proxy that disallows your web browser from accessing content located on ad networks for both ad display and browser tracking.
-Normal setup involves changing your web browser's proxy settings to point to privoxy on port 8118, but it can be instaled on routers like OpenWRT to transparently block all advertising for all clients connecting to the internet through that router.
+Normal setup involves changing your web browser's proxy settings to point to privoxy on port 8118, but it can be installed on routers like OpenWRT to transparently block all advertising for all clients connecting to the internet through that router.